notion-enhancer/notion-enhancer.github.io/about/privacy-policy.md

   allows customisation of components of the Notion client.

-Unless provided/collected as one of the above, no other data is collected (e.g. don't set a credit card number as a custom linked database title).
+Unless provided/collected as one of the above, no other data is collected.
 Notion content remains safe and encrypted under [Notion's privacy and security measures](https://www.notion.so/help/security-and-privacy).

 ### Usage